PhilHarps/music/README.md

 - UI Alert messages for when a listing has been created, updated or deleted
 - Contact us form failed
 - Changing log in details (password, name) is nested into editing profile
+- delete the listing from the database when it has been successfully purchased (stripe transaction successful)
+- add purchased listing into the Purchase history of the school profile
+- when an account is first created and the avatar image is uploaded, the image does not appear in the user_path view.
+The user has to edit their profile and re-upload the avatar image.

 Overall the codebase is of amateur-quality.